Jacob Roloff From ‘Little People, Big World’ Pens Lengthy Letter To Brother About The Pitfalls Of Christianity

 A photo posted by Jacob Roloff (@jacobroloff45) on

 While Little People, Big World continues with new seasons on TLC, Jacob Roloff has been completely absent from the long-running and popular reality TV series since Season 10 aired in May 2016.
 Loyal fans of Little People, Big World wondered where Jacob Roloff was, saying he was one of the favorites on the show since its premiere on TLC back in 2006.
-Jacob Roloff had been a part of Little People, Big World when he was only 9-years-old, sharing on the small screen how the Roloff family lived day-to-day on their large farm in Oregon, with three out of the six family members suffering from dwarfism.
+Jacob Roloff had been a part of Little People, Big World when he was only 9-years-old, sharing on the small screen how the Roloff family lived day-to-day on their large farm in Oregon, with three out of the six family members having dwarfism.
 At 19-years-old, Jacob Roloff decided to not sign a contract to continue with Little People, Big World.

 At the time, rumors swirled that Jacob Roloff quit Little People, Big World over money issues, saying that he was allegedly cheated out of money that he earned from appearing on the first nine seasons of the show.
 Jacob Roloff said that Little People, Big World was his childhood and did openly complain once on Twitter that he wasn’t compensated at all for appearing as a regular cast member on eight seasons of Little People, Big World, but, according to Jacob, that wasn’t the reason he quit the show.
 The Inquisitr previously reported that Jacob Roloff didn’t leave Little People, Big World solely because of money disputes, but rather over conflicting religious beliefs, calling himself an agnostic.